ROHINI-H/key-value-data-store/README.md

 4. A Read operation on a key can be performed by providing the key, and receiving the value in response, as a JSON object.
 5. A Delete operation can be performed by providing the key.

+The "app.js" file contains the nodejs code to accomplish the above task.
+The "db.json" file is a data store where the key-value pair of data are present.
+The output of these code is shown in "output" file.